 - Baking soda neutralizes odors, keeping your mattress fresh.
 Once every six months, sprinkle baking soda on your mattress.
 Let it sit for 10 to 24 hours.
 Vacuum it clean to remove the baking soda.

-- Rotate your mattress every three to six months, preventing excessive wear on certain parts.
+- Rotate your mattress regularly.
+We recommend every three to six months to prevent excessive wear on certain parts.

 - Support your mattress with the correct foundation.
 For innersprings, that’s a box spring.
-For all other mattress types, use a metal frame, adjustable base, or platform.
+For all other mattress types, use a metal frame, adjustable base, or platform bed for a proper foundation.
 Slats on the platform bed should be no more than 2.75 inches apart for even support.

 - Keep your mattress upright when cleaning or moving it, to prevent bending and damaging it.